Terrycoco/nextjs-redux-boilerplate/README.md

 The `./static` directory maps to `/static` in the `next` server, so you can put all your other static resources like images or compiled CSS in there.

-Out of the box, we get:

-- Automatic transpilation and bundling (with webpack and babel)
-- Hot code reloading
-- Server rendering and indexing of `./pages`
-- Static file serving. `./static/` is mapped to `/static/`

 Read more about [Next's Routing](https://github.com/zeit/next.js#routing)